-Save energy in Montgomery Village, MD.
-Call Fortress Exteriors for a free energy-efficient window consultation!
+Get expert advice on window materials in Montgomery Village, MD.
+Call Fortress Exteriors for a free consultation!

 Montgomery Village was created in 1962 by Kettler Brothers, Inc. The vision for a planned community in Gaithersburg is credited to architect Charles Kettler, who incorporated Kettler Brothers with his brothers Milton and Clarence in 1952.
 The first land purchase was the Walker Farm in 1962.
 Subsequent purchases were the Thomas Farm, The Mills Farm, The French Farm, The Patton Farm, The Fulks Farm, The Wilson Farm, and The James Walter Deppa property.
 The Walker Farm was the largest of all the properties the Kettlers bought.
 It was 412 acres (1.67 km2) and now is Walkers Choice, Cider Mill, Horizon Run, Christopher Court, Dockside, Nathan's Hill, Millrace, the Montgomery Village Library, Montgomery Village Day-Care Center, the Off-Price Centers, Bayberry, the Verandahs, Grover's Forge, Lake Whetstone, South Valley Park, and part of Lakeforest Mall.